Senate Democrats lambaste House GOP spending bill: ‘not a serious proposal’

 Senators also indicated they were not sure whether the Senate would move on a continuing resolution of their own before the House does.

-Sen. Dick Durbin (D-Ill.), the No. 2 Senate Democrat, told reporters that the inclusion of H.R.
-2, the border bill, is “certainly a problem,” but declined to say whether he considered it a poison pill provision.
+Sen. Dick Durbin (D-Ill.), the No. 2 Senate Democrat, told reporters that the inclusion of the H.R.
+2 border bill is “certainly a problem,” but he declined to say whether he considered it a poison pill provision.
 Others in his party indicated the border package is not up for discussion.

 “The underlying provisions are very extreme,” Sen. Chris Van Hollen (D-Md.) told The Hill.